kislerdm/conversion_rate_service/docs/strategic_task/sellics_strategic_projects.md

 On that basis, it seems a fair assumption that a service to optimize shipment *warehouse2shopper* would be quite beneficial to improve shoppers satisfaction and reduce spendings on marketing by increasing number of recurring shoppers.
 The service can provide a ranking/recommender system to pick a right delivery carrier from the costs, speed and real-time tracking point of view.

-Another shipment optimization service, the *supplier2warehouse* shipment optimizer can be integrated under the Sellics services umbrella.
-The service can give be a recommender for merchants to pick a right carrier get the goods from supplier.
+Another shipment optimization service, the *supplier2warehouse* shipment optimizer can recommend merchants to pick a right carrier get the goods from supplier.
 The "definition of right" may be formulated as, to deliver goods from supplier/manufacturer at right time (defined by demand) at lowest price.
 This service should help to reduce shipment costs (and to set fair costs) and to simplify the supply-demand balance forecast.

+## Summary

+The services suggested above can be considered to further Sellics towards becoming the industry standard tool if you want to (re-)enter amazon e-commerce market, or if you want to improve your positions there.
+The machine learning driven Sellics services should help merchants to cover every aspect from what supplier to pick and where to store goods to how to buy users with highest ROI, how to increase number of recurring shoppers and to reduce return cases.